21-22 Globalisation, Intl Trade and Cooperation

 4 Mar

 Globalisation has developed as a dialectic between bottom-up and top-down, local and global, centralised and distributed networks.
 We shall see in these sessions how this dialectic has developed over time.
+1 section

-Week 10 - POLICY REPORT PRESENTATIONS
+Week 10 - POLICY REPORT PRESENTATIONS1 section

 Week 11 - GLOBALISATION TRENDS